majdzouaoui/banking-management-system/README.md

 <p>
 Welcome to my project repository!<br/>
-I'm <strong>Majd Zouaoui</strong>, a BUSSINESS COMPUTING student and C programmer from Tunisia 🇹🇳.
+I'm <strong>Majd Zouaoui</strong>, a BUSINESS COMPUTING student and C programmer from Tunisia 🇹🇳.
 This is a simple console-based banking system written in pure C, designed as a learning project.
 </p>

 ### 📫 Connect With Me